Baker Park occupies the north shore across the Bow River from Bowness Park in Calgary, Alberta, Canada.

 The trail leads to the railroad bridge over the Bow River.
 Rafting, canoeing and kayaking are popular along the Bow River.

-Much of the Bowmont Natural Environment Park is cordoned off temporarily for the construction of a new area containing more trails and filtering ponds to protect the Bow River.
+Much of the Bowmont Natural Environment Park is cordoned off temporarily to guard a new area containing more trails and filtering ponds which protect runoff into the Bow River.
 Great effort and expense is allocated to this well justified objective.